5 Effective Opening Messages to Send a Client

 Keep up to date with their social media, recent projects and campaigns as a company, and direction.
 This gives you plenty of flattery content to capture their interest.
 Here’s a guide on How to Actively Listen to Your Customers to help you learn how to connect with them.
 From here, you could approach the idea of them checking out your work.

 If you make them interested, chatty and happy, you can’t go wrong!
 Using these opening cold strategies do just that.
 Remember to keep it short, talk about them, and compliment.
 You aren’t just pitching your business, you’re pitching yourself.

 Before you go

 If you found these tips useful, you might want to learn How to Spot a Good Client to get the best out of your freelancing.
-Also find out How to Secure more Freelance Work with our recent article.
-For a chance to win a brand new MacBook Air, enter for free with a 1-month trial of Revolancer Plus.
+Also, find out How to Secure more Freelance Work with our recent article.

 Freelance marketplace: Revolancer